microsoft/fluentui/packages/react-tabs/Spec.md

 Screen readers will read each tab's content.

-# Future - Overflow support
+# Future

+## Overflow Button/Dropdown

 The design spec details a menu button (...) that displays the list of tabs that were not able to be displayed due to limited space.

-Dev has some concerns providing overflow as a default feature of tabs.
+We have some concerns providing overflow as a default feature of tabs.
 The v1 of TabList and Tab will not include overflow.

 - Overflow made the v0 toolbar difficult to maintain.
 Customers hacked around it when it did not meet app requirements.
 - In v8, taking a dependency on menu over-complicated the button component and increased the default footprint.
 It also created a tighter binding with the overflow props matching the menu props and children.